jasonhemann/22SU-CS4400/_lec/lec22.md

 in our case, types.

 ————————————————-

-## Last time:

-### We established
+### In the course thus far ...

   1. t ∈ Terms
   2. v ∈ Values
   3. An *evaluation* function.
   4. We "disallowed" bad programs.
 We didn't say what to do.

-## General structer "inference rules"
+## General structure "inference rules"

 ```
   aoeuaoeuo   345345345443